-A daily struggle for parents of students with executive functioning challenges is finding the patience needed to support your student.
+A daily struggle for parents of students with executive function challenges is finding the patience needed to support your student.
 It can be exhausting when they seem unfocused or unclear on the work they need to do.
 How do other parents do it?
 Where do they find this seemingly endless patience?

 Here are some gentle reminders:

-Executive functioning skills are learned.
+Executive function skills are learned.

 They do not come naturally to most of our students, but they can be developed.
 As much as everyone would love to see concrete, immediate results, the systems and routines we teach take time to develop and become habits in our students’ lives.
 Different systems work for different people.
 Some of these systems take a few months to catch on, others take years.
 Your student is a work in progress.
 You, as a parent, are also a work in progress.